Trifolium eriocephalum: Description

 Trifolium eriocephalum is a hairy perennial herb producing an upright, unbranched stem.
-The leaves are made up of oval leaflets up to 4 centimeters long.
+The leaves are made up of oval leaflets up to 4 cm long.

-The inflorescence is a head of flowers up to 3 centimeters long with flowers spreading and soon drooping.
+The inflorescence is a head of flowers up to 3 cm long with flowers spreading and soon drooping.
 The flower has a densely hairy, tubular calyx of sepals with long, narrow linear lobes that may bend outward.
-The white or yellowish corolla may be up to 1.4 centimeters long.
+The white or yellowish corolla may be up to 1.4 cm long.